 Vermont Law School has resumed on-campus classes for the fall.
 Masks are currently required for all community members.
 For information on campus access, health and safety protocols, and testing requirements please visit vermontlaw.edu/covid19.

-During the past 35 years, more than 2,600 low-income and unemployed clients have had their essential legal needs served through the South Royalton Legal Clinic by over 900 motivated law students.
-Annually, the clinic provides an estimated $2 million in free legal services to Vermonters.
-As the second-largest poverty law center in the state, the clinic has become an essential part of resource delivery in Vermont.
-The SRLC works collaboratively with many other service providers, including Vermont Legal Aid, Legal Services Law Line of Vermont, Vermont Network Against Domestic and Sexual Assault, Vermont Immigration and Asylum Advocates, and Have Justice Will Travel.
+During the past 39 years, thousands low-income and unemployed clients have had their essential legal needs served through the South Royalton Legal Clinic by over 1,000 motivated law students.
+Annually, the clinic provides an estimated $1.5 million in free legal services to Vermonters.
+As one of Vermont's three major providers of civil legal services, the clinic has become an essential part of resource delivery throughout the state.
+The SRLC works collaboratively with many other service providers, including Vermont Legal Aid, Legal Services Law Line of Vermont, Vermont Network Against Domestic and Sexual Assault, The University of Vermont, and Have Justice Will Travel.